-Issue AS/A2 units Opportunities for development or internal assessment Spiritual All units ■ Unit 4 - A student may explore the spiritual dimension of an Urdulanguage novel or film in their chosen research-based essay.
-Moral All units ■ Unit 3 - A student discussing an issue on 'peer pressures' may make reference to moral tensions that some young adults experience.
-Ethical All units ■ Unit 2 - Students could be exposed to a reading passage that refers to 'fair trade' fashion.
-Social All units Unit 4 - In their chosen research-based essay, a student may refer to the social conditions associated with a particular period of Urdu history.
-Cultural All units ■ Unit 4 - Students could undertake a translation exercise linked to a particular aspect of the arts in an Urdu-speaking country.
-Citizenship All units ■ Unit 3 - A student might wish to link their 'chosen issue' to citizenship concerns for immigrant workers.
-Environmental All units ■ Unit 1 - Students could, for example, be expected to refer to an oral stimulus on recycling.
-European initiatives All units ■ Unit 1 - A student may refer to European initiatives when undertaking research related to their chosen general topic area.
-Health and safety All units ■ Unit 1 - A student might refer to health and safety concerns if referring to smoking or alcohol abuse in public places.
+Issue AS/A2 units Opportunities for development or internal assessment Spiritual All units Unit 4 - A student may explore the spiritual dimension of a Russian- language novel or film in their chosen research-based essay.
+Moral All units Unit 3 - A student discussing an issue on 'peer pressures' may make reference to moral tensions that some young adults experience.
+Ethical All units Unit 2 - Students could be exposed to a reading passage that refers to 'fair trade' fashion.
+Social All units Unit 4 - In their chosen research-based essay, a student may refer to the social conditions associated with a particular period of Russian history.
+Cultural All units Unit 4 - Students could undertake a translation exercise linked to a particular aspect of the arts in a Russian-speaking country.
+Citizenship All units Unit 3 - A student might wish to link their 'chosen issue' to citizenship concerns for immigrant workers.
+Environmental All units Unit 1 - Students could, for example, be expected to refer to an oral stimulus on recycling.
+European initiatives All units Unit 4 - A student may wish to undertake research on the expansion of the European Union and its impact on a Russian- speaking country.
+Health and safety All units Unit 1 - A student might refer to health and safety concerns if referring to smoking or alcohol abuse in public places.